-CHILDHOOD DEVELOPMEN
+DEVELOPMEN

-The Early Childhood Development (ECD) program combines classroom study and field experience with children birth to eight years of age.
+The Early Childhood Development (ECD) program combines classroom study and field experience with children from birth to eight years of age.
 Students gain an understanding of the social, emotional, intellectual, and physical growth and development of all children within an inclusive environment.
-An associate degree and two certificate options are available in this program.
+Completion of the A.A.S. program includes 330 hours of field experience, all of which is gained through UACCM's Earle Love Child Study Center - a fully-licensed child care center and other quality sites.

-- Students need good written and oral communication skills. - Students should enjoy working with young children. - Students required to take remedial courses must follow the UACCM Student Success Plan. - Students should take classes when first offered as some classes are only offered certain semesters.
+- Students need good written and oral communication skills. - Students should enjoy working with young children. - Students required to take remedial courses must follow the UACCM Student Success - Students should take classes when first offered as some classes are only offered certain semesters.